+Quoted Prices

+in Active

+Markets for Significant Significant

+Identical Observable Unobservable

+(in thousands) Assets Inputs Inputs

-(in thousands) Quoted Prices in Active Markets for Identical Significant Observable Significant Unobservable Asset Category Total Assets (Level 1) Inputs (Level 2) Inputs (Level 3) Taiwan Plan assets (a) \$ 357 (Level 2) (Level 5) raiwan rian assets (a) \$357 \$357 \$ 357
+Asset Category Total (Level 1) (Level 2) (Level 3)

+Taiwan Plan assets (a) \$357 \$ 357

+\$357 \$ 357

 (a) This category includes investments in the government of Taiwan's pension fund.
 The government of Taiwan is responsible for the strategy and allocation of the investment contributions.